Bitdefender vs ESET: side-by-side comparison

 Bitdefender vs ESET: which offers better protection?

 Bitdefender and ESET excel in many ways but, ultimately, it’s their protection rates that are the deciding factor.
-I looked at how well these antiviruses perform at independent laboratories and found out that they have equally good protection.
+I started by having a look at how well they perform at independent laboratories and found out that they have equally good protection.

 Here’s how ESET Premium vs Bitdefender Total Security plans measure up:

-Experts at AV-TEST awarded both providers with the TOP PRODUCT certificate for their outstanding performances.
-Moreover, during the latest testing both providers received identical scores on all three categories assessed by AV-TEST experts.
+Experts at AV-TEST awarded both providers with the TOP PRODUCT certificate for their outstanding performance.
+Moreover, during the latest testing, both providers received identical scores on all three categories assessed by AV-TEST experts – protection, performance, and usability.
 That is, Bitdefender and ESET were granted a maximum score of 6.

 As for AV-Comparatives, the providers are also on par with each other.
 Both received the highest Advanced+ award.